jessewaites/piratebroadcast.github.io/_posts/2016-07-17-Iceland-Adventure-Backpacking-Pics.md

 <br>

-<p>We got a flat tire 30 minutes into our road trip.
+<p>We got a flat tire on our rental car 30 minutes into our road trip.
 The only bump on an otherwise fantastic trip.</p>

 <hr>